|

 This immersion program

-of task-based language instruction every morning and to
+of task-based language instruction and activities

-work.
-This ASK course is equivalent to two semesters of
+to two semesters of

 study.
 Instruction is given in small-individualized